jmau111-org/jm-twitter-cards/readme.txt

 == Changelog ==

-### 10.0
+### 10.0.0
-* August 2018
+* October 2018
 * Prepare for Gutenberg
-* There won't be preview anymore for installation without Gutenberg but metabox will be still there
+* There won't be metabox in Gutenberg context, I made a custom sidebar, just click the twitter icon on the top right of the screen
 * If you enable Gutenberg then you will have a custom block meta \O/
 * Reorganize deeply the plugin structure
 * fix preview props to [tomdxw](https://github.com/tomdxw)